History and Introduction

 More than three decades later, GAPSA continues to be a thriving organization with membership open to all membership and involvement of the twelve graduate and professional schools at Penn.
 It has continued to fulfill its mission in empowering students, advocating on their behalf, and supporting countless academic, professional, and social initiatives.
 In 2012, GAPSA hosted the Ivy Plus Summit, a gathering of the student government leaders throughout the Ivy League partner institutions and MIT.
 Furthermore, over the years, Penn has become one of the most well-funded and involved student governments in the world.
 Even as GAPSA continues to establish and promote relationships among student leaders nationally, it remains committed to what the needs of the students at Penn.

-On this website you will find contact information for me and my peers on the GAPSA Executive Board and your school representatives on the General Assembly.
+On this website you will find contact information for the GAPSA Executive Board and your school representatives on the General Assembly.
 Whether you have questions about GAPSA events, ways to get involved, or just want to reach out to us, we want to hear from you.
 We are conveniently located on the third floor of the Graduate Student Center, and you are more than welcome to schedule a time to meet with us.

 GAPSA does not exist without your support.
-I hope that GAPSA will be a part of your Penn experience, and thank you for being a part of GAPSA.
+We hope that GAPSA will be a part of your Penn experience, and thank you for being a part of GAPSA.

 Access our General Assembly Minutes Archive to review prior years' work.